Quick Answer

 Verify: Nothing leads to multi-client or internal-only content.

 If a client asks for edit access, decide in this order: page, business need, scope impact, rollback plan, approver.
-If the request touches approvals, records, or shared databases, hold access until review is complete and keep this placeholder in your process notes: Add current approval threshold after verification.
+If the request touches approvals, records, or shared databases, hold access until review is complete and record the current approval threshold only after verifying it from the contract, policy, client, or source records.

 For a step-by-step walkthrough, see How to Automate Client Onboarding with Notion and Zapier.